What Are the Best Energy-Efficient Upgrades for Your Home?

 New Air Conditioner or Heat Pump

 Air conditioners can lose energy efficiency as time goes by.
 Air conditioners built 15 years ago were never as efficient as modern air conditioners, even when they were brand new.
-Installing a new air conditioner can save homeowners money during the hottest time of the year.
+Although installing a new HVAC unit entails significant costs, a new air conditioner can save homeowners money during the hottest time of the year.
 Heat pumps are another relatively new invention that can also save homeowners money.

 In fact, heat pumps can save homeowners money throughout the year because, unlike air conditioners, they can heat a room and cool it off.
 Heat pumps are designed to be ultra-efficient, so homeowners seeking a way to keep their homes comfortable throughout the year can do so by replacing their air conditioner with a heat pump.
 Homeowners interested in installing a heat pump can talk to an HVAC professional to determine if this would be a good addition to their home.

 Insulation improves energy efficiency by reducing the chances of energy leaks in a house.
 By keeping the warm air out and the cold air in, insulation can help a house stay comfortable throughout the summer.
 The reverse is true in the winter: insulation keeps cold air outside and helps lock warm air inside, reducing the burden on the HVAC system and enabling the house to stay warm even as the furnace operates less.

 Older homes often lack proper insulation, and many homeowners have difficulty determining when their house needs better insulation.
 Some signs to watch for include:

 - Rooms feel drafty in winter.